znjameswu/flutter_math/doc/design.md

 ### Text and Math mode AST design Rationale:
-We merge text-mode symbols and math-mode symbols into a single AtomNode class but separated by their AtomTypes at the parsing time.
+We merge text-mode symbols and math-mode symbols into a single SymbolNode class but separated by their AtomTypes at the parsing time.
 This distinction of symbols will be preserved throughout any editing.
 We did not choose the following alternatives:
-- Make a TextNode extend from EquationRowNode and only allow this type to hold TextAtomNode as children
+- Make a TextNode extend from EquationRowNode and only allow this type to hold TextSymbolNode as children
     - Good for editing experience
     - Horrible nesting of math inside text inside math while editing (which KaTeX supports).
-Type safety concerns for TextAtomNode's occurance.
+Type safety concerns for TextSymbolNode's occurance.
     - We could straightfoward avoid math inside text during parsing.
 But it requires a complete re-write of the parser.
-- Make a TextNode same as before, but adding a property in Options to change the behavior of child MathAtomNode
+- Make a TextNode same as before, but adding a property in Options to change the behavior of child MathSymbolNode
     - Similar as before without type safety concern.
 However a symbol will behave vastly different in two modes.
 Some lazy initialization become impossible and inefficient.
 - Add a property in Options, and using a StyleNode to express mode changes
     - Similar to above option.
 This StyleNode will require extra caution during AST optimization due to its property and all the text style commands beneath it.